MissConstruction/MissConstruction/README.md

 Exes... (the ones who cheated on me, used me or any other stuff like that)

 Ex friends.
-I'm  tired of you all, and if i left you, i REALLY had a reason and all the rights to do so. i've got so enough of getting treated like bs. one of you littelary left me ruined and made me an even worse person.
+I'm  tired of you all, and if i left you, i REALLY had a reason and all the rights to do so. i've got so enough of getting treated like bs. a few of you littelary left me ruined and made me an even worse person.

 ![baclje](https://github.com/user-attachments/assets/d7a4773a-3570-4b18-82d5-4c50fb5cc323)